How to Keep Pancakes from Sticking

 Nothing ruins a perfect breakfast like a pancake that gets stuck to the pan.
-While there isn't a "nonstick pancake recipe," there are a few steps you can take to prepare the pan to reduce the risk of your food getting stuck.
+While there isn't necessarily a "nonstick pancake recipe," there are a few steps you can take to prevent your pancakes from getting stuck.
+You'll be cooking non-stick pancakes in no time!

 Video of the Day